 Portfolio Correlation coefficient

-You can never have a proper portfolio or you can never build a proper portfolio if you ignore the idea of correlation.
+You can never build a proper portfolio if you ignore the idea of correlation.
 Because whether and to which degree assets move in sync, or in completely different cycles, is what is going to determine how much you can diversify your portfolio and again, we have not quite defined this concept of diversification just yet.
 The important thing is that you cannot have a proper portfolio if you ignore this concept of correlation.
 Now, correlation sometimes, you know, many of the things in finance are referred to with Greek letters.
 We have already seen Beta and correlation is one of those and the typical letter used to describe correlations is basically Rho (ρ).

 What is Correlations?